 Some studies have shown that what happens during the first hour of life can maximize the emotional bond between a mother and her baby.
 An uninterrupted contact between mother and newborn during the “golden hour” after birth can be really important to the child’s wellbeing.
 After all, this is how children were born for millions of years.

-Since cleaning, weighing, and measuring size right after birth are not really important to Your Baby ’s emotional wellbeing, there is no reason they can’t be delayed beyond the first hour.
+Since cleaning, weighing, and measuring size right after birth are not really important to Your Child ’s emotional wellbeing, there is no reason they can’t be delayed beyond the first hour.